 Pacific Coast Gallery is a fine art photography gallery in Hermosa Beach California.
 Located one block from the Pacific Coast, it features the work of Matthew Welch.
 He is a Los Angeles based photographer who has resided variously in New York, London and Sweden.
 When not roaming the world taking landscape and travel photos and shooting Flows, he shoots advertising campaigns for clients like Match.com.
 He began his photographic career shooting concert photos for various indie bands and also SPIN Magazine.

-His book of Flows, Just Another Day, was published in 6 languages and, at almost 40,000 copies, the first edition was one of the most widely read photo books in the world when it was published.
+Matthew rides a '76 BMW R90/6 and has been known to enjoy a little tequila every now and then...Given a choice, he'd rather be on a dusty road with his camera and his motorcycle, sleeping under the stars, ready to shoot a Flow.
+Matthew's book of Flows, Just Another Day, was published in 6 languages and, at almost 40,000 copies, the first edition was one of the most widely read photo books in the world when it was published.
 He is currently working on the second edition.

-A Personal Note on My Photographic Evolution
+A Personal Note Flows and My Photographic Evolution

 I used to travel with a to-do list.
 I guess I had been conditioned.
 I began my professional life working on Madison Avenue in New York, and my days were mostly ruled by my tasks.
 Pretty sad.